jacobocasado/blog/content/posts/osed_aslr_0.md

 The last step is to patch dwSize.
 As with prior ROP chains, we should reuse gadgets when we need to repeat similar actions.

 **The shellcode size does not have to be precise**.
 If it is too large, additional stack content will simply be copied as well.
 Most 32-bit Metasploit-generated shellcodes **are smaller than 500 bytes,** so we can use an arbitrary size value of **-524 (0xfffffdf4)** and then negate it to make it positive.
+**Note: This won't be enough if we use the decoding routine, so I recommend putting a higher value.
+Instead of 524, my shellcode was 560 bytes long!
+So please adapt to your shellcode.**

 As eax points to lpBuffer and nSize is 4 bytes higher, we use 4 add eax gadgets first.
 Then we transfer eax value to esi and use eax to store -524.
 Then we negate such value and use the `mov [eax], ecx` technique to patch dwSize.